What does standard deviation measure in a dataset?

 Prepare for the New CED - Research Test.
 Review extensive materials with flashcards and tailored multiple-choice questions.
 Strengthen your knowledge and skills.
 Ace your exam confidently!

-Standard deviation is a statistical measure that quantifies the amount of variation or dispersion in a set of data points.
-Specifically, it indicates how much individual scores in a dataset deviate from the mean (average) value of the dataset.
-A low standard deviation suggests that the scores tend to be close to the mean, while a high standard deviation indicates that the scores are spread out over a wider range of values.
-This characteristic makes standard deviation an essential tool for understanding the distribution of data points, especially in contexts where identifying variability is crucial, such as in finance, psychology, and quality control.
+Standard deviation is a statistical measure that quantifies the amount of variation or dispersion in a set of data values.
+When we refer to how much scores vary around the mean, we are essentially looking at how spread out the values are in relation to the average score.
+A low standard deviation indicates that the scores are close to the mean, while a high standard deviation indicates that the scores are spread out over a wider range of values.

 Subscribe